 Most of the foods you’ll try to avoid are for one of two reasons: they tend to house known dangerous bacteria, or they contain a natural element (like mercury) that can be dangerous to the little littles at this stage in their development.:

-ANY undercooked meat–yes, well done steak and all other meats – sorry momma.
+- ANY undercooked meat–yes, well done steak and all other meats – sorry mama.